Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 11 November 2024 06.23.15 UTC
+- WIB: Senin, 11 November 2024 08.51.37 UTC
-- WITA: Senin, 11 November 2024 07.23.15 UTC
+- WITA: Senin, 11 November 2024 09.51.37 UTC
-- WIT: Senin, 11 November 2024 08.23.15 UTC
+- WIT: Senin, 11 November 2024 10.51.37 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: motivational
+Kategori: success